yuanpenc/AL-term-project.github.io/index.md

 </p>

 <p align="center">
   Figure 6.
-The Sound Detection Sensor
+The Sound Detection Sensor[8]
 </p>

 * It can detect the intensity of the sound environment.
 The sensor can only identify the presence of sound, cannot recognize the sound or the size of the particular frequency of sound